 Big name Fullbacks: Wales’ Leigh Halfpenny, New Zealand’s Israel Dagg and Scotland’s Stuart Hogg.

-See a complete list of the best ever players to play each of the rugby positions here.
+See a complete list of the best players to play each rugby position.